WormBase/wormcells-viz/README.md

 - backend: a Python API based on Falcon to manage single cell datasets
 - frontend: a ReactJS app that fetches data from the backend and displays them through d3 charts
-- deployment: configuration files for nginx and systemd to help with deployment
+- manual_deployment: configuration files for nginx and systemd to help with deployment
 - data_preparation: a Python pipeline that uses [scvi-tools](https://scvi-tools.org) and [anndata](https://anndata.readthedocs.io)

 ### Data preparation